cmgcds/fastvpinns/examples/forward_problems_2d/uniform_mesh/poisson_2d/README.md

 ### `logging`
 It specifies the frequency with which the progress bar and console output will be updated, and at what interval will inference be carried out to print the solution image in the output folder.

-### `inverse`
-Specific inputs only for inverse problems. `num_sensor_points` specifies the number of points in the domain at which the solution is known (or "sensed").

 [Back to contents](#contents)

 ## Main file
 This is the main file which needs to be run for the experiment, with the input file as an argument.
-For the example, we will use the main file `main_inverse.py`
+For the example, we will use the main file `main_poisson2d.py`

 Following are the key components of a FastVPINNs main file